 1. Secure the vehicle on a support stand to elevate the wheels and to release load on the suspension.
-2. Remove the two cap screws and nuts securing each front shock absorber to the frame and lower A-arm.
-Account for bushings and sleeves from each.
-3. Remove the two cap screws and nuts securing each rear shock absorber to the frame and lower trailing arm.
-Account for bushings and sleeves from each.
+2. Remove the two cap screws and nuts securing each shock absorber to the frame and A-arms.
+Account for the spacers and O-rings from each.